Schroll Landbier is one of Franconia's most beloved dark beers, with malty palate and dryish finish.

 Penning Fränkisches Vollbier Brewery: Penning Zeissler Town: Hetzelsdorf Style: Vollbier Color: amber Head: off white, ample rocky Nose: malt Body: medium, very low carbonation Palate: fruity, soft, dry Finish: long and dry Served: on tap at the brewery Impression: Quite possibly the most visually beautiful beer I've ever seen.
 Massive head but such a soft … Continue reading Penning Fränkisches Vollbier

-Brewery: Gradl Town: Leups Style: Vollbier Color: light brown Head: off white thinning Nose: malt Body: medium, low carbonation Palate: fruity, dry, hoppy Finish: dry, bitter Served: on gravity tap at the brewery Impression: Gorgeous looking beer with thinning lasting head and low carbonation.
-Fruity palate with nice dry slightly bitter finish.
-My favorite beer … Continue reading Leupser Dunkel
+Gradl Dunkel Brewery: Gradl Town: Leups Style: Vollbier Color: lightly filtered chestnut Head: tan, rocky Nose: malty, slight chocolate Body: medium, low carbonation Palate: fruity, dry, hoppy, undercurrent of dark chocolate Finish: long, dry, bitter Served: on gravity dispense at the brewery Impression: This is one of those beers you really wish was more readily … Continue reading Leupser Dunkel

 Starkbierzeit is the lesser known of Munich's beer festivals and for that very reason, perhaps better.
 Translated literally as Strong Beer Time, it is indeed, the time when Munich's breweries produce their strongest beers of the year.
 These are the renowned Dopplebocks that while not truly double the strength of regular bocks, are nonetheless lethal, … Continue reading The Bock Stops Here